thokasanjayteja014-star/DHV-Project/README.md

 ### 🎓 Educational Features

-- **Video Explanation**: Animated video explaining hierarchical clustering in simple terms
+- **Video Explanation**: Animated video explaining hierarchical clustering in simple, non-technical terms.
+Click to watch in a modal
-- **Real-Life Examples**: Six practical examples of clustering applications
+- **Real-Life Examples**: Six practical examples of clustering applications with descriptions
-- **Step-by-Step Narrations**: Contextual explanations for each clustering step
+- **Step-by-Step Narrations**: Concise 1-2 line contextual explanations for each clustering step, displayed as plain text on the scatter plot
-- **Interactive Tooltips**: Hover over points and clusters for detailed information
+- **Interactive Tooltips**: Hover over points or clusters to see detailed information

 ### 🎛️ Interactive Controls

-- **Dataset Selection**: Switch between different datasets
+- **Dataset Selection**: Switch between different datasets (Crime Sites is the default)
-- **Algorithm Selection**: Choose between Agglomerative and Divisive clustering
+- **Algorithm Selection**: Choose between Agglomerative (bottom-up) and Divisive (top-down) clustering
 - **Axis Selection**: Customize X and Y axes for different data views
-- **Playback Controls**: Step forward/backward through clustering process
+- **Playback Controls**: Step forward/backward through clustering process with progress indicators
-- **Cut Line Control**: Adjust cluster count dynamically
+- **Cut Line Control**:
+  - **Side-by-side layout**: Integrated overlay on the right side of dendrogram showing distance and cluster count
+  - **Top-bottom layout**: Separate control panel below the dendrogram
+  - Click and drag directly on the dendrogram - the cut line appears exactly where you click
-- **Layout Toggle**: Switch between side-by-side and top-bottom views
+- **Layout Toggle**: Switch between side-by-side and top-bottom views with optimized spacing

 ## 📸 Screenshots